konantian/NotableNotebooks/notes/Lecture 12 - Simulation and Monte Carlo Tree Search.md

 **Compare between simpulation player and perfect player**
   * Sim(100)
     * Perfect player never loses in either color
-    * 100 is not enought to get precise number
+    * 100 is not enough to get precise number
     * More simulaitons is better(模拟越多效果越好)
     * Close to perfect in TicTacToe but not all games